Request for Proposals - Construction Manager Foundry SC

 Sunshine Coast Community Services Society is a community-based organization that has been providing services for people on the Sunshine Coast since 1974.
 Our history is one of caring, commitment and flexibility.
 We are a non-government organization overseen by a volunteer board of directors, funded by government contracts, foundations and community donations.
 We employ 85+ professional staff, work with 175+ volunteers and provide services through more than 30 programs all along the Coast.

-Caring Since 1974
+Caring since 1974

 Sunshine Coast Community Service – Celebrating nearly 50 years of caring for our community.